 - £1,500 for an apprentice aged 25 or over

 To receive incentive payments for this timeframe, you must apply before 31 May 2021.

 To be eligible for an incentive payment, your apprentice must:

 - Be a new employee to the business

-- Have a contract of employment with a start date between 1 August 2020 and 31 March 2021 (inclusive)
+- Have a contract of employment with a start date between the applicable dates listed above (inclusive)

 - Not have been employed by the business within the six months prior to the contract start date

 You can claim your incentive payment through your apprenticeship account.
 You’ll be paid in two equal instalments, provided the apprentice is still with you on days 90 and 365.
-If you don’t already have one, you can start an apprenticeship account here.
+So if you don’t already have one, you can start an apprenticeship account here.

 - How do I access my funds if I’m a levy payer and what can I spend them on?